-A while back I wrote about some potential harmful consequences related to particular forms of gun use and character.
+A while back, I wrote about some potentially harmful consequences related to particular forms of gun use and character.
 I'm happy to publish a very thoughtful response by David Yamane:

 To the extent that the Gun Culture 2.0 instills in people a willingness to kill, it can be harmful to their character.
 My claim is not that owning and using a gun necessarily compromises character.
 But if one does so, and adopts much of what Gun Culture 2.0 involves, it can have a negative impact.